ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Lapres SHouLp Reap NewspaPers.—It is
-e in female education to keep a young
+a mistake in female education to keep a young
 lady’s time and attention devoted to the fash-
 ionable literature of the day.
 If you would
 qualify her for conversation, you must give